annaesvensson/yellow-help/README.md

 ## How to use the help

 The help is available on your website as `http://website/help/`.
 The help gives you more information about how to create small websites, wikis and blogs.
 Here you can find instructions on how to customise everything.
 Developers and designers can find descriptions of overarching concepts and what can be done with the API.
-It's recommended to install the help extension, [highlight extension](https://github.com/annaesvensson/yellow-highlight), [search extension](https://github.com/annaesvensson/yellow-search) and [toc extension](https://github.com/annaesvensson/yellow-toc).
+It's recommended to install the [highlight extension](https://github.com/annaesvensson/yellow-highlight), [search extension](https://github.com/annaesvensson/yellow-search), [toc extension](https://github.com/annaesvensson/yellow-toc) together with the help extension.
 Then you will have the same package as the [help on the official website](https://datenstrom.se/yellow/help/).

 ## How to edit the help